Campaign crisis: Dems who have called for Biden to drop out or raised concerns about his health

 California Gov. Gavin Newsom, who many commentators have proposed as a possible Biden replacement, also took part in the White House meeting and backed the 81-year-old.

-"I heard three words from the President tonight — he’s all in.
-And so am I," Newsom posted on X last night.
+"I heard three words from the President tonight – he’s all in.
+And so am I," Newsom posted on X on July 3.
 Newsom also publicly backed Biden immediately following the debate.

 "You don’t turn your back because of one performance," Newsom said after the debate.
 "What kind of party does that?
 This president has delivered.
 We need to deliver for him at this moment."